lolli42/dbdoctor/README.md

 * Execute mode: `--mode execute` or `-m execute`:
   ```
-  $ bin/typo3 dbdoctor:health -m execute
+  $ bin/typo3 dbdoctor:health -m execute -f /tmp/dbdoctor-my-instance-`date +%Y-%m-%d-%H-%M-%S`.sql
   ```
   Blindly execute without further questions!
 This will execute all update and delete queries dbdoctor suggests!
 This is a potentially destructive auto-operation if you trust the command, which you shouldn't ;-) Did you create a DB backup before?
+Note the `-f` option is mandatory with this mode: You **must** log executed queries to a dump file that does not exist yet, to at least give you the theoretical option to debug issues after dbdoctor destroyed your database.
+  The `-f` option should thus have some date or similar in it, to make it unique.

 * Log execute queries to file: `--file` or `-f`:
   ```